 What is the desired temperature of operation?
 The temperature of operation is one of the crystal's turning points (refer to crystal section).
 At the turning point, the slope of the frequency versus temperature curve is zero.
 This means that even if the temperature varies up or down slightly, the frequency change is minimal.

 Note that for an OCXO, the turning point temperature of a crystal must be higher than the upper limit of your temperature range.
 This is because you could not control a house's temperature at +25°C with a furnace if the outside temperature is +35°C. A general rule of thumb is that you will need the turning point of the crystal to be 10°C higher than the upper operating temperature of the OCXO oscillator circuit.

-For an OCXO, the thermistor (described in the TCXO section) is equivalent to the thermostat in the house.
+For an OCXO, the thermistor (we’ll chat more about this in the TCXO section) is equivalent to the thermostat in the house.
 It is used to sense the temperature of the crystal and crystal oscillator circuitry.
 The heat source can be either a power transistor or a power resistor.
 The last component required is a comparator circuit that is used to control the amount of power generated in the heat source.

 The Comparator Circuit

 The comparator circuit consists of an op-amp and other components (resistors and capacitors) configured as a high gain amplifier.
 The temperature of operation is called the “set point” and is adjusted by a selected value resistor chosen during the normal production process.

 During normal operation, the thermistor senses an ambient temperature change by changing to a slightly different resistance value.
 The comparator circuit then adjusts the power generated to return the thermistor back to the original resistance value and the crystal and circuit temperature to the original set point temperature.